proccaserra/rose2018ng-notebook/README.md

     NOTE: the script `src/rose-plotting-from-rdf.py` runs a sparql query, which may take time to execute.
 One may wish to bypass this and comment out line 41 on the `make` file

-       - to restore the project to its initial status, do: `make clean`
+       - to restore the project to its initial status, do: `make clean` (this will remove all denovo create data)

 2. Running from the Notebooks: